ttasc/gotermoku/README.md

 go build -o gotermoku .
 ```

 To modify rendering output, adjust the constant palette blocks located at the top of `renderer.go`.
 Networking protocols can be expanded by extending the `NetMessage` struct in `network.go`.
+To adjust the AI difficulty, tweak the weight multipliers inside `bot.go`.

 ## License